 Arg.
-14.-On the Master Mason's Order and Occupationing eneral: the whole displayed in a professional and moral point of view.
-Arg.
-15.-On the Secrecy of Masons, and on the Evidences to prove that their Morality was originally deduced from the School of Pythagoras, the Basilidean System, and the Druidical Law.
+14.-On the Master Mason's Order and Occupationin general: the whole displayed in a professional and moral point of view.

+in a professional and moral point of view.

+Arg., 18.-On the Secreey of Masons, and on

+the Evidences to prove that their Morality

+was originally deduced from the School of

+Pythagoras, the Basilidean System, and

+the Druidical Law.

 Arg.
 16.-On the Occupation of Masons, and on the Evidence that their Occupation is not a mere mechanical Labour, but the Exercise of the best Qualities of the Mind.